Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Leukocytes

-Leukocytosis and shift of the leukocyte formula to the left are the most constant indicators of the infectious process in the body.
+Leukocytosis and a shift of the leukocyte formula to the left are the most constant indicators of the infectious process in the body.

 Erythrocyte sedimentation rate ( ESR)